dohoanglong/CodeObfuscator/README.md

 # Code Obfuscator

 Code Obfuscator is a tool built with React and TypeScript, using Material-UI for the interface.
-This application allows you to obfuscate sensitive names in a piece of code to a set of generic names and vice versa.
+This application allows you to obfuscate sensitive data from the code before sending it to ChatGPT.
+After receiving the response back, I can use the same tool to deobfuscate the data back to its original form

 ## Available Scripts